 Flat camber is great for those who want a little more control then reverse camber but don't want quite the aggression of traditional camber.
 This is a great option for cruizy riding that still performs with stability.
-Beginners to intermediate will enjoy this camber as well as park rats; as the flat surface is great for locking onto rails and catch free sliding .
+Beginners to intermediate riders will enjoy this camber, as well as park rats due to the flat surface being great for locking onto rails and catch free sliding .

 Rock out Camber

-Rock out camber is a popular option for riders.
-Suited best to intermediate to advanced riders rock out camber.
+Rock out camber is a popular option for riders of varying ability.
+Generally suited best to intermediate to advanced riders.
 Rock out camber boasts the benefits of camber with increased pop and a slightly more forgiving tip and tail. this is a great choice for riders that love the response and aggression of camber but want to enjoy a little more playfulness.
 The raised tip and tail helps with float in powder snow.

 True camber is the most aggressive of the cambers.
 It's old school, it's back in fashion, it's the bomb!!
-Camber is for those of you that want to carve hard, dig that edge in, ride fast, ride hard, and continue to push the limits of their riding.
+Camber is for those of you that want to carve hard, dig that edge in, ride fast, ride hard, and continue to push the limits of your riding.
 Camber suits intermediate to advanced riders who like strong edge hold and stability at speed.
 If your riding camber you generally have the ability to take this board from the park, to the backcountry and into those powder stashes.
-Camber is for the skilled!
+Camber is for the skilled and adventurous.

-Now you have DL on camber's you should be able to assess your riding style, ability and desires to pick the right camber to have you smiling from ear to ear.
+Now you have down low on camber's you should be able to assess your riding style, ability and desires to pick the right camber to have you smiling from ear to ear, lap after lap.